Killing of Winston Boogie Smith: Minneapolis police response

 Minneapolis police officers who arrived at the scene and were wearing body cameras interviewed Askar.
 In their video footage, Askar said she pleaded with Smith to put his hands up and comply with the officers, but he refused and said he did not want to go to jail and that he was going to die.
-She also gave a statement to Minnesota Bureau of Criminal Apprehension agents, when she said that she said that the incident happened fast and that she did not remember seeing a gun in Smith's vehicle.
+She also gave a statement to Minnesota Bureau of Criminal Apprehension agents, when she said that the incident happened fast and that she did not remember seeing a gun in Smith's vehicle.
 Askar said she did not visually witness the shooting as she had ducked for cover, and she expressed confusion afterwards about whether a shooting had occurred.